quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 ### Adding validator tests
 Yes, the thing that we are using to validate the tests should also be tested!
 The validator is a program too, and it is written by human.
-And we human very often making mistake.
-But the testing process is not complicated, since the validator is often not a complicated program.
+And we human are very often making mistake.
+But the validator testing process is not complicated, since the validator is often not a complicated program.

 To add tests, click `Add test` in the `validator page`.
 The page for adding the tests looks like this.